 The Seraphs or Seraphim definition may seem a little strange at first, although they do seem to take on a more solid form than the Cherubim.
-Seraphim angels are often depicted as having 6 wings: two that cover their body, two for flying and two that tower over their heads, covering their face in the process.
+Seraphim angels are often depicted as having 6 wings: two that cover their body, two for flying, and two that tower over their heads, covering their faces in the process.

 Their role in heaven is almost entirely shrouded in mystery as they only appear within the religious texts once.
 What we do know is that a Seraphim angel is the highest rank of all angels in heaven within Christianity.

 However, their rank does differ depending on which book or religion you view them from.
 For example, within Judaism, they are considered to be the fifth level of angels.

 The name itself can be translated as meaning noble or “burning ones” and they are believed to circle the throne of God.
 Their fiery disposition and passion often lead to artist interpretations cloaking them in a shade of red.

 But what are their purpose and role?
 Well, they maintain order within the heavenly realm and remind all those who dwell within it to worship God.
 It is said that they circle his throne chanting “Holy, holy, holy”, potentially for all eternity.

 So you can probably see that there is quite a difference, both visually and otherwise, between the Cherubim and Seraphim.
 You may be wondering why they cover their faces with their wings.